 The ForkEvent on Github shown in the data extract documents the act of an actor calling themselves stas-g copying or forking the repository named tccv, a software project coordinated by the 'actor' calling themself ntd.
-The data has various status designations -- it is a public event, it has a 'payload' (not included in the extract) -- and contains various indexical references or ids (repo_id, actor_id, gravatar_id) that both connect the event to other groups of people, organisations, repositories and images (gravatar_id).
-The intricate syntax of this data (many brackets, inverted commas, colons, commas) attests to specific technical elements in the Github ensemble -- database architectures in particular -- that coordinate and align actors, actions, and code in time.
-More generally, the formatting of all actions as events with attached 'payloads' (the contents of which are not shown in the data extract) permits precise enumeration of human and non-human elements, and opens the possibility of their changing configuration on the platform.
+The data has various status designations -- it is a public event, it has a 'payload' (not included in the extract) -- and contains various indexical references or ids (repo_id, actor_id, gravatar_id) that connect the event to other groups of people, organisations, repositories and images (gravatar_id).
+The intricate syntax of this data (many brackets, inverted commas, colons, commas) attests to configuration practices in the Github ensemble -- database architectures in particular -- that coordinate and align actors, actions, and code in time.
+More generally, the formatting of all actions as events with attached 'payloads' permits precise enumeration of human and non-human elements, and opens the possibility of enumerating their changing configuration on the platform.
 New actors might be added; relations might appear between repositories; the location of entities might shift, and forms of association ('organizations') might subsume or grow out or around all of this.

 Differentiating the flux of events into asset geographies

 Formatting action in named events not only provides momentary apprehensions of the platform numbers.
-It creates space for what Leyshon and Thrift term 'asset geographies' (Leyshon and Thrift 2007, 109).
+It constitutes a space for what Leyshon and Thrift term 'asset geographies' (Leyshon and Thrift 2007, 109).
 As well as affording lump sum totals such as 48 million repositories, the flow of action formatted as named events yields a quite fine-grained sequence of numbers relating to different actors and things.
 The platform formatting of fluxes of action is both crucial to the operation of the platform and to its capitalization as a future-oriented asset geography.

-Table 1 Github event counts 2012-2015
+Github event counts 2012-2015